How to Request Your Ohio Driving Records

 Types of Ohio Driving Records

-• Certified driving record covering the last 3 years
+• Certified driving record covering the last three years

-• Unofficial, online driving record covering last 2 years
+• Unofficial, online driving record covering the last two years

 Details Found on Your Ohio Driving Record (official abstract)

-• List of driver license points received for moving violations
+• List of driver’s license points received for moving violations

 These specifics stay on your driving records for three years.
 But your license will be suspended if you accumulate 12 points for moving violations within 2 years.